 When it comes to tea, it seems that many Aussies are tough critics, with top marks hard to come by for the majority of brands.
 And you thought we were a nation of coffee snobs?
 However, there were some standout performers.

-These ratings include all products that broadly fall under the banner of ‘tea’, from your herbal teas, to the more traditional English Breakfasts and Earl/Lady Greys.
+So it would seem that some of the more premium brands offer the teas to beat, but your choice could in the end come down to which type of tea you prefer.
+These ratings include all products that broadly fall under the banner of ‘tea’, from your herbal teas to the more traditional English Breakfasts and Earl/Lady Greys.
 Tea is a broad spectrum.
-And those surveyed tea enthusiasts were pretty hard to please – only six top ratings were given out across the board, from a possible 55.
-T2 was the recipient of four of these five-star ratings, so it dominated the competition.
+And those surveyed tea enthusiasts were pretty hard to please – only seven top ratings were given out across the board, from a possible 55.

-There are many different types of tea out there, with many brands getting ever more experimental by adding in different flavours, fruits and spices to jazz things up a bit.
-T2 is known for having stores with hundreds of different concoctions.
-Here are the most common types of tea explained.
+There are many different types of tea out there, with many brands getting ever more experimental by adding in different flavours, fruits and spices to jazz things up a little.
+It is perhaps noteworthy then that two of the top performers in 2018 – Twinings and T2 – are known for their expansive range of products.
+But here are the most common types of tea explained.